Worlds Highest Vertical Ascent Cable Car

-The Aiguille du Midi is a mountain in the massive Mont Blanc within the French Alps.
-It is a very popular tourist destination and can be directly accessed by cable car from Chamonix.
+The Aiguille du Midi is a peak in the Mont Blanc mountain range within the French Alps that can be reached by cable car from Chamonix.

 Things to do